mathjax/MathJax-docs/options/startup/startup.rst

    name of the invalid option.
-The default function looks at the ``invalidOption`` value and if it is ``'fatal'`` it throws an error using the given message, otherwise it logs the message to the browser console, allowing futher options to be processed.
+The default function looks at the ``invalidOption`` value and if it is ``'fatal'`` it throws an error using the given message, otherwise it logs the message to the browser console, allowing further options to be processed.

 .. _startup-input:
 .. describe:: input: []